kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Risk, Cost, and Governance

-Business AI creates upside and downside.
+Business AI creates upside and downside
-Risk grows with scale.
+Risk grows with scale
 Governance shapes outcomes

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.